michmech/plausibility/README.md

 };
 ```

 Notice that there are no strings anywhere.
-The only category that linearizes as a string is the topmost category `Comment`.
+The only category that linearizes into a string is the topmost category `Comment`.
 It linearizes into `"ok"` if all its child constituents are plausible and `"notok"` if not.

 ```
 -- cat Comment;